luebken/awesome-operators/repos.md

+# Awesome Operators in the Wild

+This is a fork from https://github.com/operator-framework/awesome-operators which has been archived.

+Operators are Kubernetes native applications.
+We define native as being both managed using the Kubernetes APIs via kubectl and ran on Kubernetes as containers.
+Operators take advantage of Kubernetes’s extensibility to deliver the automation advantages of cloud services like provisioning, scaling, and backup/restore while being able to run anywhere that Kubernetes can run.

+This list is built by the community.
+Have you built or are you using an Operator that is not listed?
+Please send a pull request against [repos.txt](repos.txt) and we will add that Operator to the list.

 | Github | Description | License | Stargazers | Last Update |
 |--------|-------------|---------|------------|-------------|
 | [rook/rook](https://github.com/rook/rook) | Storage Orchestration for Kubernetes | Apache-2.0 | 8907 | 2021-08-19 |